Yousousen/bsc_physics_cleaner/README.md

 1. Follow _How to use this notebook_ at the top of the script.

-## Script installation and usage troubleshooting
+## TROUBLESHOOTING: Script installation and usage

 ### Running models trained on the GPU on the CPU and vice versa